About our dogs.

 The working relationship between a person and their Guide Dog is based on intensive training, concentration, and subtle cues for interaction.
 By learning how to behave around a working Guide Dog and understanding the expectations of both the dog and the person, you can create a supportive and comfortable environment for people with low vision.

-Learn how to interact with a Guide Dog
+Learn how to interact with a Guide Dog.

 A person walking down the street with their yellow labrador Guide Dog who is in a harness.